plenaerts/eml2pdf/README.md

   output_dir            Directory for PDF output

 options:
+  -h, --help            Show this help message and exit.
+  -d, --debug_html      Write intermediate html file next to pdf's.
+  -n number, --number-of-procs number
+                        Number of parallel processes.
+Defaults to the number of available logical CPU's to eml_to_pdf.
-  -h, --help            show this help message and exit -d, --debug_html      Write intermediate html file next to pdf's -p size, --page size  a3 a4 a5 b4 b5 letter legal or ledger with or
+  -p size, --page size  a3 a4 a5 b4 b5 letter legal or ledger with or without
-                        without 'landscape', for example: 'a4 landscape' or 'a3' including quotes.
-Defaults to 'a4' and 'landscape'.
+                        'landscape', for example: 'a4 landscape' or 'a3' including quotes.
+Defaults to 'a4'.
+And 'landscape'.
+  -v, --verbose         Show a lot of verbose debugging info.
+Forces number
+                        of procs to 1.
 ```

 Example below renders all .eml files in `./emails` to a4 landscape oriented pdf's